WhitmanCS370/sp24-lab13/README.md

 How did you approach this exercise?

+We added the functions `newline` and `undoNewline` to the `InsertDeleteBuffer` class.
+If we were following the previous style, we maybe should have created a `NewlineBuffer` class.

 Considering the advice of Ousterhout and others, what do you think about the abstractions that Wilson chose?

+Neutral.

 ## Exercise 3: Redoing operations